-Diversity, Inclusion, and Belonging (DIB) Council
+Diversity, Inclusion, and Belonging (DIB) Council (on pause)

 As stated in its charge, the DIB Council is tasked with providing “leadership in diversity, inclusion, and belonging for Cornell University Library staff through program creation, dissemination of information, and evaluation of existing library programs and structures.
 DIB Council will make Cornell University Library a more inclusive place for all people through staff development, communication with administration and resource creation.
 DIB Council collaboration with other Library stakeholders will ensure that diversity is included at all decision-making levels.”